Jaymar Johnson: Arizona Cardinals

 The Arizona Cardinals signed him to their practice squad on September 20.
 He was promoted to the active roster on November 29.
 Johnson was waived on December 23, 2011.
 Johnson was added to the practice squad on December 28, 2011.
 He was waived on August 25, 2012.

 Winnipeg Blue Bombers

 Johnson signed with the Winnipeg Blue Bombers of the Canadian Football League in April 2014.
 Johnson was released from the team on June 20, 2014.

 Personal

 His brother James played college football at Arkansas-Pine Bluff.
 He is the youngest of eight children and enjoys playing the saxophone and planned on joining the medical field following his college career.
-His wife (Kassy Johnson) is a special education teacher at Eden Prairie High School in Minneapolis, Minnesota.